bcgov/von-network/README.md

 If you see this, congratulations!
 Your nodes are running correctly and you have a connection to the network.

 ### With the Indy SDK

+The Docker container that is built by this environment provides a `von_generate_transactions` command that to automatically discover node ip addresses and generate an accurate genesis transaction file.

+To use this tool, you must ensure that you a running a Docker container that inherits from `von-base` and that your docker environment is running a docker network called `von`.

+Once you have done this, your environment should be able to automatically connect to the node pool by running `von_generate_transactions` before running any software that uses the Indy SDK.

+See [von-connector](https://github.com/nrempel/von-connector) for an example.